 Source mailboxes that have already been counted by the licensing system can be migrated as many times as you want.
-There is no risk that the same source mailbox will use more than one license when you restart the migration, use the rescan button, configure a new job with the same mailboxes, etc. The only exception is when you migrate source mailboxes via IMAP and later attempt to migrate the same mailboxes using the EWS or MAPI protocol.
+The same source mailbox will not consume more than one license, even if you restart the migration job, use the Run delta migration button, configure a new job with the same mailboxes, etc. The only exception is when you migrate source mailboxes via IMAP and later attempt to migrate the same mailboxes using the EWS or MAPI protocol.
 Learn more

 Note that when matching mailboxes, the software lists all source mailboxes in the alphabetical order.
 If you decide to buy a license key for fewer mailboxes than the number of mailboxes existing in your organization, you will have to manually choose mailboxes that you want to migrate.
 If you need to migrate more mailboxes, you can buy additional licenses at any time.

 You bought a license key that allows you to migrate 50 source mailboxes.
 You have already migrated 25 mailboxes to another server.
 As a result, you still have 25 licenses left.
-You can use them to migrate mailboxes from any other Exchange Server or IMAP source – migration via IMAP takes the same number of licenses as the migration of Exchange mailboxes.
+You can use them to migrate mailboxes from any other Exchange server, Office 365 tenant or IMAP source – migration via IMAP takes the same number of licenses as the migration of Exchange mailboxes.

 Accessing licensing details